 - The delivery of goods for reward, on the basis that something will be done to them (to improve them);

 - The gratuitous delivery of goods or chattels, on the basis that something will be done to them (to improve them).

-In English Law there are two mains types of bailment:
+In English law there are now two primary categories of recognised bailment:

 - Bailment for reward (or contractual bailment); and

 Bailment for reward is the type of bailment that is contractual in nature and payment is made to the bailee for the possession of the property.
 The delivery of property is for a specific purpose and some examples include: dry cleaning, hire contracts (e.g. cars) and the use of commercial car parks (see Council of the City of Sydney v West (1966) 114 CLR 481 Barwick CJ and Taylor J).
 The causes of action available to parties in these type of situations, whereby loss or damage occur as a result of the bailment, are breach of contract and negligence.

 Gratuitous bailment is a type of bailment whereby the bailor transfers possession of property to the bailee on the basis that no compensation is to be paid.
 This type of bailment will arise in situations where a bailor will lend something to a friend and normally will be for the exclusive benefit of the bailee.
 This type of arrangement is non-contractual (no consideration) and therefore the recourse available to a bailor in the event of a cause of action arising is in negligence.
 In Houghland v R.R Low (Luxury Coaches) Ltd (1962) 1 QB 694 Ormerod LJ held that “gross negligence” is required in order for negligence to be proved in a case involving gratuitous bailment, that the standard would be vary on a case by case basis and the onus is on the person in possession of the goods to prove that the loss or damage was not caused by their actions or fault.